News from Development

 We are delighted to announce that The Company of Biologists journals, including Development, are partnering with the Dryad data repository to support authors in making the data underlying their research available to the community, and to better integrate data accessibility with manuscript submission.

 For many years, Development has encouraged authors to make data that cannot be included as ‘flat’ figures available to readers upon publication.
 Several appropriate field-specific repositories exist where authors can deposit data for community access.
-Development requires that such data are made available at the time of publication, and encourages authors to deposit at an early stage so that referees can review the data behind the paper.
+Development journal policies require that such data are made available at the time of publication, and encourages authors to deposit at an early stage so that referees can review the data behind the paper.

 However, issues of data availability apply across all fields and data types and, in many cases, there is no specific repository for the deposition of data.
 In some cases, relevant data can be made available as part of the Supplementary Information, but this is not always appropriate (particularly given the large file sizes that are often involved).
 To overcome this problem, a number of general purpose data repositories have been developed that allow researchers to submit data packages in almost any format, and can be accessed and cited by the community.
 In addition, they allow your files to be permanently and safely archived.
 Where appropriate, Development encourages authors to submit data to repositories such as Dryad and figshare.